1997 Indianapolis 500: Monday May 26

 Arie Luyendyk led the field to the green flag, but Tony Stewart slipstreamed past him after Turn 4 to lead the first lap.
 Team Menard would later register an official complaint over Luyendyk's start, after Stewart argued that Luyendyk had tried to crowd him towards the outside wall.
-During these first laps, Vincenzo Sospiri was overtaken by Robbie Buhl and a fast starting Robby Gordon, who climbed eight spots in only two laps.
-Jim Guthrie also passed Sospiri and briefly pressured Gordon, but at the end of the sixth lap he pulled into the pits with a sizeable water leak.
+During these first laps, Vincenzo Sospiri was overtaken by Robbie Buhl and a fast-starting Robby Gordon, who climbed eight spots in only two laps.
+Jim Guthrie also passed Sospiri and briefly pressured Gordon, but at the end of the sixth lap, he pulled into the pits with a sizeable water leak.
 Also, Eddie Cheever fell down the order after pitting because of a stuck gearbox.

-On Lap 10, Claude Bourbonnais, running in 26th place, blew his engine, the three Blueprint Racing drivers having fallen by the wayside with mechanical issues despite having worked on their engines the week before the race.
+On Lap 10, Claude Bourbonnais, running in 26th place, blew his engine, the three Blueprint Racing drivers having fallen by the wayside with mechanical issues after the team worked on their engines for the whole week.
 Moments after the caution came out, a light drizzle started falling around the track.
 During the caution, Guthrie's crew frantically tried to fix the leak, but he lost seven laps.
-On lap 15, the rain started to fall harder, and the race was red flagged.
+On lap 15, the rain started to fall harder, and the race was red-flagged.
 With rain continuing to fall, the cars returned to the garage area at 12:30 p.m., and fans began to leave the grounds.
-The race had to go at least 101 laps to be considered official; with only 15 laps completed, the race would have to be resumed.
-After negotiations between IMS, series officials, and television executives, the decision was made at 2:15 p.m. to resume the race on Lap 16 the following day, Tuesday May 27 at 11 a.m.
+The race had to go at least 101 laps to be considered official; with only fifteen laps completed, the race would have to be resumed.

+After negotiations between IMS, series officials, and television executives, the decision was made at 2:15 p.m. to resume the race on Lap 16 the following day, Tuesday, May 27, at 11 a.m.
 The arrangement was similar to the one that occurred during the 1973 Indianapolis 500, and differed from a similar situation during the 1986 race.
 Many expected the conclusion of the race to be postponed until Saturday, May 31, but the officials agreed that, due to the upcoming race at Texas and the good forecast for Tuesday, it was in the best interest to finish the race as soon as possible.

 Tuesday May 27

-With skies finally clearing, the race finally was able to get underway.
+With skies finally clearing, the race was finally able to get underway.
 Mari Hulman George delivered the "re-start" command at 11 a.m., and the race resumed at lap 16.
 Of the 35 qualifiers, 29 cars lined up single-file for the restart.
 The grandstands were only partially full, and it marked the first time since 1973 that the race was held mid-week.
 ABC-TV made a special arrangement to cover the race live as planned.